 The curved edge screen may be better for gamers, but the flat screen is better for those who like to watch movies or series.
 These Televisions are also great for mounting on walls, which feels weird to do with dual monitors.

 However, some people might believe the gaming experience is better using an ultrawide screen, but the ultrawide screens will usually have a lower refresh rate.

-So if you are playing intensive battle or survival games, the gaming experience might be negatively affected.
+So if you are playing an intensive battle, Sim racing, or survival game, the gaming experience might be negatively affected.